rweigel/phys305/flux.md

 # Introduction

 Flux means "flow".
 In this tutorial, the rate of flow (or flux) of particles, $\dot{N}$, (in units of # particles per second) and charge, $I$, (in units of charge per second) past a point, line, and area will first be considered.
-These fluxes depend on the particle density and velocity.
+These fluxes depend on a density and velocity.

 Next, the flux, $\Phi_E$, associated with an electric field vector, $\mathbf{E}$, will be considered.
 In this case, the flux does not correspond to the flow of particles, but the calculation technique is similar to that for particles.